BetMGM bonus code | 20% deposit match or $1.5K insurance | Goal.com US

 - Make a minimum deposit of $10

-- If your bet misses, your stake will be returned as a bonus bet up to $1,500, which is then valid for seven days
+- If your bet misses, you’ll have your stake up to $1,500 returned as a bonus bet, which is valid for seven days

-Meanwhile, Arsenal and Liverpool are in Premier League action.
-After losing ground to Man City in the title race, both are favorites this weekend.
-The Gunners are -270 against Wolves, and Liverpool -190 on the road at Fulham.

-The NBA Play-In Tournament finals are held on Friday, with the Heat -3 favorites over the Bulls and Kings -1.5 picks over the Pelicans.
-With the 8th seeds decided, the playoff series will begin on Saturday.
+There is a huge London derby in the Premier League, where leaders Arsenal take on a resurgent Chelsea.

+Arsenal are top of the league and above Liverpool on goal difference.
+The true threat is Manchester City, though, who are a point back with a game in hand.
+The Gunners simply must win here to keep up the pressure on their rivals.

+The Minnesota Timberwolves are -3 point favorites over the Phoenix Suns after winning the first game, while the Milwaukee Bucks are also -2 point favorites to extend their lead over the Indiana Pacers to 2-0.

+In the final game, the Dallas Mavericks are -2.5 point favorites to beat the LA Clippers and tie the series.

-Visit BetMGM now to claim a 20% deposit match up to $1,600 in bonus bets, or a first bet insurance worth $1,500, to use on this packed weekend of sports action.
+Visit BetMGM today and claim a 20% deposit match worth up to $1,600 in bonus bets, or $1,500 first bet insurance, to use across all this sports action and more.

 More info on BetMGM’s promo offers